Andrew Dykes chosen as Monroe fire chief

 After interviewing four finalists who were selected in a national search, the City Council voted to offer the job to Dykes.
-He accepted and begins the job Friday.
+He accepted immediately.

 Councilman David Dickinson made the motion to offer the position to Dykes, and it passed unanimously, according to City Administrator Logan Propes.